stanis18/repositorioCSC/README.md

 ##  Citing

-This research is a part of effort to extend the work that we present in the 20th International Conference on Software Engineering and Formal Methods [[1]](#1); If you want to refer to our previous work, please use the following BibTeX entry for citation.
+This research is a part of effort to extend the work that we present in the 20th International Conference on Software Engineering and Formal Methods [[1]](#1); and the  Software and Systems Modeling journal that focuses on theoretical and practical issues in the development and application of software and system modeling languages, techniques, and methods, such as the Unified Modeling Language [[2]](#2).
+If you want to refer to our previous work, please use the following BibTeX entry for citations.

 ```
 @InProceedings{10.1007/978-3-031-17108-6_14,